Jan 04, 2023

 405 Method Not Allowed

-The origin server supports the HTTP request method, but the target resource doesn’t.
-The status code comes with an Allow header containing a list of the supported methods to choose from to access the resource.
+This status code means the origin web server recognizes the request method, but the resource doesn’t support it.
+The response will display an Allow header field containing a list of the resource’s supported methods.

 406 Not Acceptable